kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ## API

-This section defines the concrete API shape proposed at the Experimental stage.
+This section defines the concrete API shape proposed.
 It resolves the attachment point, the filter type, ordering, and interaction with route matching.
 Alternatives that were considered but not adopted are recorded in [Alternatives Considered](#alternatives-considered).